Could Prince Andrew ever be prosecuted over his links to Jeffrey Epstein?

 Andrew accused of having sex with Giuffre

-Giuffre, who took her own life in April this year, claims she was forced to sleep with Andrew three times, including once in London.
+Giuffre, who took her own life in April this year, claims that she was forced to have sex with Andrew three times, including once in London.
 The prince has always vehemently denied the claims.

-Andrew is mentioned a total of 88 times in her 400-page diary-style memoir Nobody’s Girl, published on Tuesday.
+Andrew is mentioned a total of 88 times in Giuffre’s 400-page diary-style memoir Nobody’s Girl, which was published on Tuesday.

-She said they had sex after a night in Tramp nightclub - where she described Andrew, then 41, as a “bumbling dancer”.

-The next day, Maxwell told her “you did well, the prince had fun”, Ms Giuffre wrote.
-Later, Epstein gave her $15,000 for “servicing the man the tabloids called ‘Randy Andy’,” she said.

-She claims she was sent to a bedroom to have sex with Andrew again a month later, when he was visiting Epstein’s New York home.
+The next day, she claims, Maxwell told her: “You did well, the prince had fun.”
+Later, she claims, Epstein gave her $15,000 for “servicing the man the tabloids called ‘Randy Andy’”.
+Giuffre claims that she was sent to a bedroom to have sex with Andrew again a month later, when he was visiting Epstein’s New York home.

-Ms Giuffre wrote that she does not know exactly when she had sex with Andrew for a third time, but said she had group sex with the royal and eight other young girls on Epstein’s Caribbean island of Little Saint James, also referred to as Little Saint Jeff’s by the billionaire’s friends.
+Giuffre wrote that she did not know exactly when she’d had sex with Andrew for the third time, but that she had taken part in group sex with the royal and eight other young girls on Epstein’s Caribbean island of Little Saint James, also referred to as Little Saint Jeff’s by the billionaire’s friends.

-In March 2022, Andrew paid Ms Giuffre millions of dollars to settle a civil lawsuit in the US, but he accepted no liability over the allegations of sexual assault.
-She brought the case under the New York Child Victim’s Act because it allowed her to raise allegations which would otherwise have passed the statute of limitations in US law.
+In March 2022, Andrew paid Giuffre an undisclosed amount – estimated to be around $16m – to settle a civil lawsuit in the US, but he accepted no liability in relation to her allegations of sexual assault.
+She brought the case under the New York Child Victims Act, because it allowed her to raise allegations that would otherwise have fallen outside the statute of limitations in US law.

-Given one of the alleged assaults took place in London, the Met Police has faced pressure to investigate the royal.
+Given that one of the alleged assaults took place in London, the Met Police have come under pressure to investigate the matter.

-The fact that Ms Giuffre was 17 at the time is not in itself a crime, because the legal age of consent in the UK is 16.
-However if it could be proved that Ms Giuffre was a victim of sex trafficking or that Andrew had paid for the encounter, it’s possible it could have criminal implications for the prince.
+The fact that Giuffre claims to have been 17 at the time does not in itself mean the incident was a crime, because the legal age of consent in the UK is 16.
+However, if it could be proved that Giuffre was a victim of sex trafficking, or that Andrew paid for the encounter, it’s possible that this could have criminal implications for the prince.

-Former Met commissioner Cressida Dick claimed “no-one is above the law” when she promised to review documents from the civil suit in 2021, but the force later confirmed they were taking no further action against the prince.
+Former Met commissioner Cressida Dick claimed that “no one is above the law” when she promised to review documents from the civil suit Giuffre filed in 2021, but the force later confirmed that it was taking no further action against the prince.

-It was the third time the force had refused to launch an investigation.
-Issues police considered were whether there was evidence of a crime and whether the UK was the right jurisdiction for the case to be dealt with, Ms Dick said.
+It was the third time the Met had refused to launch an investigation.
+Issues police considered, according to Ms Dick, were whether there was evidence of a crime, and whether the UK was the right jurisdiction to deal with the case.

-Dr Proudman called for the Met to reopen their investigation, adding the force has an “entrenched problem with misogyny and a pattern of minimising violence against women and girls”.
+Dr Proudman called for the Met to reopen its investigation, adding that she believes the force has an “entrenched problem with misogyny and a pattern of minimising violence against women and girls”.

 “In light of further evidence that has now come to light in her book, it is difficult to understand why the Met have not reopened their investigation into Virginia Giuffre’s original allegations against Andrew,” she said.